List of Fast & Furious characters: Agent Michael Stasiak

-Fast Five
+Government agents introduced in Fast Five

 Elena Neves

 Officer Elena Neves was a member of the Rio military police (PMERJ) assigned to Hobbs' DSS team to track down Dom and Brian for killing three DEA agents.
 She was chosen because of her knowledge of the favelas and the fact that she was the only incorruptible officer.
 Her police officer husband's death had motivated her to join the force, and as such, she does not work under Reyes.

-When Dom saved her from a shootout in the favelas orchestrated by Reyes to prevent the theft of his drug money, she starts to believe they are innocent of killing the DEA agents.
+In Fast Five, when Dom saved her from a shootout in the favelas orchestrated by Reyes to prevent the theft of his drug money, she starts to believe they are innocent of killing the DEA agents.
 Elena later assisted Hobbs in aiding Dom and Brian in stealing Hernan Reyes's cash supply and started a relationship with Dom after the job was done.

-Upon discovering that Dom's wife, Letty, was still alive and currently working for Owen Shaw, Elena encouraged Dom to find her by joining Hobbs, saying that, if there was a chance that her husband were still alive, she take it.
-She assisted Mia when Shaw's crew attacked them and took care of Jack during Mia's kidnapping.
+In Fast & Furious 6, upon discovering that Dom's wife, Letty, was still alive and currently working for Owen Shaw, Elena encouraged Dom to find her by joining Hobbs, saying that, if there was a chance that her husband were still alive, she would take it.
+She assisted Dom's younger sister Mia when Owen Shaw's crew attacked them and took care of Mia and Brian O'Conner's son Jack O'Conner during Mia's kidnapping.

-After Letty was successfully convinced to rejoin Dom, Elena joined the DSS as Hobbs' new partner to let the couple live together.
+In Furious 7, After Letty was successfully convinced to rejoin Dom, Elena joined the DSS as Hobbs' new partner to let the couple live together.
 Elena was present at the DSS HQ to check on Hobbs, and as she headed home, Hobbs gave her a letter of recommendation for her request to join Interpol.
-When Deckard Shaw breaks into the HQ to hack Hobbs's computer to find out who crippled his brother, she assisted Hobbs in attempt to bring him.
-Hobbs is left injured, so Elena informs Dom to visit him as she takes care of Hobbs's daughter, Samantha.
+When Owen Shaw's older brother Deckard Shaw breaks into the HQ to hack Hobbs's computer to find out more information about Dom and his crew as part of his revenge plan against them for putting Owen Shaw in a coma condition, she assisted Hobbs in an attempt to bring him down.
+Hobbs is left injured, so Elena informs Dom to visit him as she takes care of Hobbs's daughter, Samantha Hobbs.
+Because of her looking after Luke Hobbs at the hospital and his daughter Samantha Hobbs for her necessities, she did not join Dom and his crew in stopping mercenary and terrorist Mose Jakande in rescuing hacker Ramsey and activating God's Eye.